-- 1. To elect one director to the Board, who will serve until the 2022 annual meeting of stockholders and until his successor is duly elected and qualifies ("Proposal 1"); - 2.
-To ratify the selection of RSM US LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2019 ("Proposal 2"); and - 3.
-To approve of the Company immediately becoming subject to a minimum asset coverage ratio of at least 150%, permitting the Company (without giving effect to any Exemptive relief with respect to Small Business Administration debentures) to double its amount of debt incurrence earlier than the current effective date of November 13, 2019, pursuant to the Small Business Credit Availability Act ("Proposal 3" or the "Asset Coverage Ratio Proposal").
+- 1. To elect two directors to the Board, who will each serve until the 2023 annual meeting of stockholders and until his successor is duly elected and qualifies ("Proposal 1"); and - 2.
+To ratify the selection of RSM US LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2020 ("Proposal 2").